DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 #### Wednesday 14th
 Requested refund for undelivered service.
 Arranged for 6 months of Disney+ (always part of the deal, but the ability to choose it lapsed while I had no access to m account).
-Suggested they might like to make a goodwill gesture to reflect the awful experience, inconvenience and told that the refund was all the "compensation" they (the social media team) could provide.
-They did suggest I could raise an official complaint.
+Suggested they might like to make a goodwill gesture to reflect the awful experience, inconvenience and was told that the refund was all the "compensation" they (the social media team) could provide.
+They did suggest I could raise an official complaint...

 #### Thursday 29th
 Wrote a physical letter to the complaints department this time (harder to ignore?) and sent it signed-for.
 Explained the 10 weeks, the effort required, the expense incurred and included all of the Twitter chat, as well as this diary.
 Total 17 pages.